MinaProtocol/MIPs/README.md

 ## MIP Formats and Templates

 MIPs should be written in markdown format.
+The filename of a MIP should follow `mip-<number>-<feature-name>.md` naming convention where \<number\> is the MIP number in a 4-digit format (left-padded with 0) and \<feature-name\> is hyphen-separated name of the title or major feature of the MIP.

 ## MIP Header Preamble

 Each MIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
 This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.

-mip: MIP number (this is determined by the MIP editor)
+`mip`: MIP number (this is determined by the MIP editor)

 `title`: The MIP title is a few words, not a complete sentence